 Cystic fibrosis is a hereditary respiratory condition wherein the lungs produce more mucus than they should.
 It affects about 30,000 people in the United States.

 P. aeruginosa is one of the most dangerous types of bacteria.

 In the context of the public health crisis that is antibiotic resistance, the World Health Organization (WHO) placed P. aeruginosa on the list of “

 WHO divided these 12 bacteria into “critical,” “high,” and “medium” priority, listing P. aeruginosa as critical due to its resistance to the group of antibiotics called carbapenems.

-Just 2 weeks ago, the Centers for Disease Control and Prevention (CDC) also deemed P. aeruginosa a “serious threat,” placing it on their list of high priority pathogens.
+Just 2 weeks ago, the Centers for Disease Control and Prevention (CDC) also deemed P. aeruginosa a “serious threat,” placing it on their

 In this broader picture, research such as the study that Bru and colleagues have conducted is crucial for both understanding bacteria’s defense mechanisms and tackling infections more effectively.